 Gotek floppy emulators are a useful piece of hardware, especially for retro PCs.
-The problem is they suffer from poor documentation.
+The problem is they suffer from poor (or entirely missing) instructions.
 If you mess around with old PCs a lot, a Gotek is a must-have.

 A Gotek floppy emulator is a drop-in replacement for 3.5-inch floppy drives that reads images off a USB flash drive.
 The Gotek can cycle through 1000 disk images on the USB drive by pressing buttons on its front panel.
 Goteks are really designed and marketed with vintage music equipment in mind, but they benefit old PCs too, for exactly the same reason.

 Why the Gotek is necessary

 Floppy disks and drives were incredibly unreliable even in the mid 1990s, let alone today.
 People tended to just buy the cheapest drive on the shelf, assuming they were all the same, and that created a race to the bottom.
 Quality took a back seat.
 And doing double duty as the primary intake for the PC’s cooling system didn’t help.
 They lived a harsh life, and were poorly equipped for it.

 The disks were worse.
 You could save a lot of money by buying bulk no-name disks.
 Except those disks generally went bad after you rewrote them a couple of times, and they didn’t seem to last for very many reads either.
 I only made that mistake once.
 So I made a habit of only buying name-brand disks.
 But by the early 2000s, even name-brand disks were pretty much a single-use affair.
 You’d write your files to them once, read them once, and if the disk worked a second time, you counted yourself lucky.
 A box of disks cost less than a pack of baseball cards by then, and it showed.
 The baseball cards had much better quality control.